Huawei asks court to deem US security law unconstitutional

 Huawei is the biggest global maker of network equipment, but it is now fighting to maintain access to major markets for next-generation communications as the U.S. claims the company threatens international cybersecurity.

-In March, Huawei launched its suit against the U.S. law in Plano, Texas, the headquarters of its U.S. operations.
+In March, Huawei launched its suit against the section of the U.S. national defense law in Plano, Texas, the headquarters of its U.S. operations.
+The complaint calls the U.S. provision a “bill of attainder,” which selectively punishes Huawei and violates due process by presuming Huawei’s guilt without a fair trial.
 The summary judgment motion seeks to accelerate the legal process to give U.S. customers access to Huawei equipment sooner, according to a Wednesday statement from Huawei.

 Song said the “state-sanctioned campaign” against the company will not improve cybersecurity.